Washington Senators (1901–1960): Baseball Hall of Fame members

+Retired numbers

+The Senators did not retire any numbers during their tenure in Washington D.C., though have had two players who played for the franchise in both Washington and Minnesota retired, that being Harmon Killebrew's #3, who played in Washington for seven seasons and Jim Kaat's #36, who played in Washington for two seasons.
+In 2024, the 100th anniversary of the franchise's first championship, the Twins retired a "W" to honor the franchise permanently.

 Photos

 The Washington Senators in popular culture

-The longtime competitive struggles of the team were fictionalized in the 1954 book The Year the Yankees Lost the Pennant, which became the 1955 Broadway musical Damn Yankees and the 1958 film starring then "heart-throb" leading-man actor Tab Hunter).
+The longtime competitive struggles of the team were fictionalized in the 1954 book The Year the Yankees Lost the Pennant, which became the 1955 Broadway musical Damn Yankees and the 1958 film starring then "heart-throb" leading-man actor Tab Hunter.
 The plot centers on Joe Boyd, a middle-aged real estate salesman and long-suffering fan of the Washington Senators baseball club.
 In this musical comedy-drama of the Faust legend, Boyd sells his soul to the Devil and becomes slugger Joe Hardy, the "long ball hitter the Senators need that he'd sell his soul for" (as spoken by him in a throwaway line near the beginning of the drama).
 His hitting prowess enables the Senators to win the American League pennant over the then-dominant Yankees.
-One of the songs from the musical, "You Gotta Have Heart", is frequently played at baseball games.
+One of the songs from the musical, "Heart", is frequently played at baseball games.

 The (expansion) Washington Senators were mentioned several times in Tom Clancy's book Without Remorse.
 As they performed even worse than the team they replaced, they were the subject of an updated joke: "Washington: First in war, first in peace, and still last in the American League."
 When the current Nationals had their own struggles, the joke was updated once again, this time to "Washington: First in war, first in peace, and last in the National League."